 Rules Changes For When A Touchback Occurs

-The touchback ruling is actually quite a novelty in American football.
-While we have become so used to a rule change now and again, the touchback rule remains pretty much similar to how it was when it was first brought into the game way back in 1926.
+The touchback ruling is quite a novelty in American football.
+While we have become so used to a rule change now and again, the touchback rule remains similar to when it was first brought into the game in 1926.

-A situation that hasn’t changed in a huge way for over 100 years, who’d have thought it?
+A situation that hasn’t changed hugely for over 100 years.
+Who’d have thought it?

 During the roaring twenties (aren’t we hoping for the same thing after that the year we’ve all had?), any kick that went out of bounds in the end zone would be a touchback.
 Indeed, that remained the case across all types of American football until 2012 – some 86 years later – until the NCAA got involved!

 The NCAA changed the spot of the ball from the 20-yard line to the 25-yard line.
-That then seemed to spark a chain reaction as the NFL would adopt a similar approach four years later (2016) on a temporary basis.
+That then seemed to spark a chain reaction as the NFL would temporarily adopt a similar approach four years later (2016).

-That then became the case permanently in 2018 and, the crux of all this was down to concerns over player safety.
+That became the case permanently in 2018, the crux of all this concerned player safety.

-Certainly an admirable cause, both leagues appeared to surmise that – by affording the receiving team a better position on the field when a touchback occurs – they’d surely be more inclined to take one and thus minimize the number of returns.
+Certainly a worthy cause, both leagues appeared to surmise that – by affording the receiving team a better position on the field when a touchback occurs – they’d surely be more inclined to take one and thus minimize the number of returns.

 When The New Touchback Rule Backfired

-Like in any sport across the world, players and coaches will always find ways around the rules to capitalize on those much-coveted marginal gains.
+Like in any sport worldwide, players and coaches will always find ways around the rules to capitalize on those much-coveted marginal gains.

-That was the case when football teams realized their special teams could simply punt the ball at a very high altitude for a short distance.
-When executed correctly, that would force the receiving team to catch the ball behind their 5-yard line, but – and here’s where it gets sneaky – in front of their end zone.
+That was when football teams realized their special teams could punt the ball at a very high altitude for a short distance.
+When executed correctly, that would force the receiving team to catch the ball behind their 5-yard line, but here’s where it gets sneaky in front of their end zone.

-Obviously, that would then push them to return it, making the touchback rule almost completely redundant.
+That would then push them to return it, making the touchback rule almost entirely redundant.